-A shop manual can be obtained for complete service, maintenance and repair information.
+A Shop Manual can be obtained for complete service, maintenance and repair information.

-WARNING: The engines and the corresponding components identified in this manual should not be utilized on product(s) other than those mentioned on the cover page of this manual.
+WARNING: The engines and the corresponding components identified in this guide should not be utilized on product(s) other than those mentioned on the cover page of this guide.